-The Fund classifies a mortgage investment as Past Due and Performing when the investment is in arrears and interest greater than 30 days is outstanding and one or more of the following applies:
+The Fund classifies a mortgage investment as performing when the investment is in arrears and one or more of the following applies:

-- The Fund has received notice of refinance of the mortgage investment or sale of the secured property; or - An assessment has been made that as at the date of the assessment the Responsible Entity forms the view that the principal loan amount owed to the Fund will be repaid in full: or - The loan to valuation ratio applicable to the mortgage investment is sufficiently low based on the location of the security property that the Responsible Entity forms the view that the principal loan amount owed to the Fund will be repaid in full.
+- i) interest is in arrears greater than 30 days; - ii) The Fund has received notice of refinance of the mortgage investment or sale of the secured property; - iii) An assessment has been made that as at the date of the assessment the Responsible Entity forms the view that the principal loan amount owed to the Fund will be repaid in full; or - iv) The loan to valuation ratio applicable to the mortgage investment is sufficiently low based on the location of the secured property that the Responsible Entity forms the view that the principal loan amount owed to the Fund will be repaid in full.

 The Fund also considers forward looking information to assess whether the historical loss rate is inconsistent with expectations taking into account future economic conditions such as unemployment rates, inflation, interest rates and other macro-economic data both nationally and internationally.
+These loans are considered Stage 2 (or lifetime ECL credit impaired) under AASB terminology.